Lefschetz decompositions of Kudla-Millson theta functions: Introduction

 The injectivity of~$\KMlift{\genus}$ in the case of genus~$\genus=1$ has been proved in~\cite{bruinierbook}, \cite{bruinierfunke}, \cite{zuffetti-unfolding}.
 Recently, Kiefer and the second author proved in~\cite{kieferzuffetti} the injectivity of~$\KMlift{\genus}$ in the case of genus~$\genus=2$ under the assumption that~$n>9$.
 The papers cited above provide criteria on the injectivity of the lift that work even without assuming~$L$ to be unimodular.

 As an interesting example, we consider the moduli spaces~$X_d$ of degree~$2d$ quasi-polarized~K3 surfaces.
 They can be viewed as orthogonal Shimura varieties arising from even lattices of the form

-where~$U$ and~$E_8$ are respectively the hyperbolic lattice of signature~$(1,1)$ and the~$8$th rooth lattice.
+where~$U$ is the hyperbolic lattice of signature~$(1,1)$ and~$E_8$ is the root lattice of the~$E_8$ root system.
 The lattices~$L_d$ are not unimodular, but satisfy the known injectivity criteria for~$\KMlift{1}$ and~$\KMlift{2}$.
 Since the spaces~$H^{1,1}(X_d)$ and~$H^{2,2}(X_d)$ are spanned by classes of special cycles arising from~$L_d$, we may deduce the following result from Theorem~\ref{thm;imageKMliftintro} and Corollary~\ref{cor;ifinjthenformcohointro}.
 Let~$S^k_{\genus,\lattice}$ be the space of weight~$k$ and genus~$\genus$ vector-valued cusp forms with respect to the Weil representation arising from~$\lattice$. \begin{cor} Let~$X_d$ be the moduli space of degree~$2d$ quasi-polarized K3 surfaces.
 Then

 \end{cor} The dimension formula for~$H^2(X_d)$ above was proved in~\cite{bruinier-converse} and~\cite{noetherlefconj}.
 Our article provides a different proof, which has the advantage of working also for cohomology groups of higher degree.